lteranl/eCommerceLibrary/README.md

 # eCommerceLibrary

+Ecommerce Library is a project that is collecting books to sell.
+The purpose of this project is to provide people with an easy way to find and buy the books they are looking for.
+We are constantly adding new titles to our collection, so be sure to check back often!

 -   With Prettier (for formatting)
 -   With ESLint (using the recommended rules)
 -   With HTMLHint (for HTML Linting)